pdxgx/sage/README.md

 --metafile /path/to/main_directory/ham/metadata.csv \
 --savedir /path/to/model/savedir \
 --encoder ResNet \
---dim 32 # default
+--dim 256 # default
 ```
 We provide support for CUDA and three options of pre-trained encoders: `ResNet`, `Inception` and `ViT`.
-Training SAGE with a ResNet encoder and a latent embedding size of 32
+Default settings will train SAGE with a latent embedding size of 256.
+Pre-trained model weights are available upon request.
-takes ~40 mins on two Nvidia A40 GPUs.
-Our trained ResNet50 model is also available for download as
-a zip file from [this link](https://drive.google.com/drive/folders/1wcMIaFtooOJuJ1h3Ct_VcfNC0yorGc33?usp=sharing).

 ## Scoring
 ### HAM vs. HIBA, UFES and DDI
 If you've downloaded the datasets as shown above, replace the filepaths in the following command to calculate SAGE scores.
 ```
-python3 score_all.py \
+python3 sage_score_all.py \
 --encoder ResNet \
---dim 32 \
+--dim 256 \
 --modelpth /path/to/trained/model \
 --datadir /path/to/main_directory \
 --outdir /path/to/scores/outdir